-Explanation-For the purpose of this section,
+Explanation-For the purposes of this section:-

 - (a) "company" means any body corporate and includes a firm or other association of individuals; - (b) "director", in relation to a firm, means a partner in the firm. - 17.
-Offences by Government Departments - (1) Where an offence under this Act has been committed by any Department of Government, the Head of the Department shall be deemed to be guilty of the offence and shall be liable to be proceeded against and punished accordingly.
+(1) Where an offence under this Act has been committed by any Department of Government, the Head of the Department shall be deemed to be guilty of the offence and shall be liable to be proceeded against and punished accordingly: